mikekestemont/leyden-workshop/README.md

     jupyter notebook

 This will launch the jupyter notebook in your browser.
-Click on workshop.ipynb to open and launch the workshop materials.
+Click on "Digital Text Analysis.ipynb" to open and launch the workshop materials.

 ### Download Sublime Text